Asia Pacific: Low rates, solid growth

 As highlighted in our previous quarterly outlook report, there remain a couple of risks for the region: 1.
 The continued demand from China.
 For China itself, the risk of some sort of trade altercation with the United States has not completely disappeared.
 2. Tensions with North Korea still have the potential to flare up, although we are giving this a lower probability following the implementation of trade sanctions by China.

-For regional equities, we assess business cycle, value and sentiment (CVS) considerations as follows:
+For regional equities, we make an assessment of business cycle, value and sentiment considerations as follows:

 - Business cycle: We expect 2018 will be another strong year for the region.
 Developing countries will continue to set the pace, but we will be looking for further incremental improvements in Japan and Australia.
 Central bankers will remain highly supportive.